YijinHuang/SSiT/README.md

 ## Citation

-This paper is under review.
 If you find this repository useful, please cite the paper:

 ```
-@article{huang2022ssit,
-  title={SSiT: Saliency-guided Self-supervised Image Transformer for Diabetic Retinopathy Grading},
+@article{huang2024ssit,
+  title={Ssit: Saliency-guided self-supervised image transformer for diabetic retinopathy grading},
   author={Huang, Yijin and Lyu, Junyan and Cheng, Pujin and Tam, Roger and Tang, Xiaoying},
-  journal={arXiv preprint arXiv:2210.10969},
-  year={2022}
+  journal={IEEE Journal of Biomedical and Health Informatics},
+  year={2024},
+  publisher={IEEE}
 }
 ```